CoSyn: Detecting Implicit Hate Speech in Online Conversations Using a Context Synergized Hyperbolic Network: Methodology

-where $\mathcal{F}$ is the DFT operation.
+User engagement on social media is often diverse and possesses scale-free properties \cite{sigerson2018scales}.
+Thus to account for the natural irregularities and effectively model a user's personal historical context, we propose a novel Hyperbolic Fourier Attention Network (\textbf{HFAN}).
+The first step is to encode historical utterances, $H^u$, using our encoder $\operatorname{e}(.)$, made by the user $u$, denoted by $H^u \in \{h^{u}_0, \cdots, h^{u}_s, \cdots, h^{u}_S\}$.
+Next, we apply 2D DFT to the embeddings (1D DFT along the temporal dimension and 1D DFT along the embedding dimension) to capture the most commonly occurring frequencies (ideologies, opinions, emotions, etc.) in the historical utterances made by the user using: where $\mathcal{F}$ is the DFT operation.
 The 2D DFT operation helps highlight the most prominent frequencies, which signifies a holistic understanding of the user's sociological behavior.
 Next, we hypothesize that the frequencies most relevant to a conversation can act as the most important clues to assessing how a user would react to other utterances in the conversation tree (for e.g., a user's \underline{stance} on the contribution of a particular political party to a recent riot in discussion).
 Additionally, these frequencies may change over time.
-Thus, to account for the latter factor first, we pass the embeddings through a Hyperbolic GRU \cite{zhang2021hype}, which first projects these embeddings from the euclidean to the hyperbolic space using a Poincaré ball manifold and then effectively captures the sequential temporal context on time-aligned historic user utterances.
+Thus, to account for the latter factor first, we pass the embeddings through a Hyperbolic GRU \cite{zhang2021hype}, which first projects these embeddings from the Euclidean to the hyperbolic space using a Poincaré ball manifold and then effectively captures the sequential temporal context on time-aligned historic user utterances.
 The Hyperbolic GRU is a modified version of the conventional GRU, which performs Mobius operations on the Poincar\'e model (addition, multiplication, and bias).
 We request our readers to refer to \cite{zhang2021hype} for more details.
-Next, to account for the former factor, we perform Hyperbolic Attention \cite{zhang2021hype}, which first linearly projects the utterance embeddings within Poincar\'e space and then constructs the final user embedding $\mathcal{U}^{hist}_u$ via Einstein midpoint:
+Next, to account for the former factor, we perform Hyperbolic Attention \cite{zhang2021hype}, which first linearly projects the utterance embeddings within Poincar\'e space and then constructs the final user embedding $\mathcal{U}^{hist}_u$ via Einstein midpoint: where $\mathbf{h}_{s \mathcal{L}}$ and $\mathbf{h}_{s \mathcal{K}}$ are the utterance encoding of utterance $h_s$ obtained from $\mathcal{U}^{fourier}_{u}$ projected from the Poincar\'e space into the Lorentz space and Klein space for computational convenience \cite{zhang2021hype}. $\mathbf{c}_{s \mathcal{L}}$ is the sentence centroid, which is randomly initialized and learnable.